leancodepl/corelibrary/docs/basics/02_cqrs.md

  6. Do not throw exceptions from inside commands.
 The client will receive generic error (`500 Internal Server Error`).
 Do it only as a last resort.

 #### Validation

-To reject commands that have invalid data or that cannot be fullfilled (the state of the system disallows it), you should use command validators.
+To reject commands that have invalid data or that cannot be fulfilled (the state of the system disallows it), you should use command validators.
 A command validator is instantiated and run before command handler even sees the command (but, by default, after authorization) and can return error code along the error message, so the system has an opportunity to inform the client why the command is invalid.
 A validator is a class that implements the `ICommandValidator<TAppContext, TCommand>` interface.
 To simplify things, we use `FluentValidation` so it is only necessary to implement `AbstractValidator<TCommand>`, everything else is handled by infrastructure.

 To validate the command above, you can use something like